StElTo Manual

 There are 3 variants how to reduce the number of gaps for students:

-1. Just generate without caring about that right now and check the final results.
-You will get a report about the number of students in each line.
 Select that line with the lowest number of students and place it into a line with many slots at the edge (For example 11 in the picture.)

-2. Maybe you already know a single course that should be later, because it has got the lowest number of students or maybe because it is more practical like sports.
-Modify the number of courses for that subject, so it will be placed alone on a separate line that can be called line 11.
 In fact you can even remove that course and place it yourself in line 11, but I don't recommend it since it is not visible in the data.

 3. XXX TODO: Limit the max number of courses on the last line by Max Courses in Last Line.